What are the COVID19 related changes to our fees?

 If you disagree with the constant erosion of your Medicare rebate we suggest discussing or writing to your local member of parliament.

-Who do we Bulk Bill?
+Who do the tenant GPs Bulk Bill?

 Are Discounts available?

-We charge a 'discounted private fee' for age pensioners and holders of concession cards.
+The doctors charge a 'discounted private fee' for age pensioners and holders of concession cards.
 The 'gap fee' is significantly reduced for these patients.

-What are our fees for other practitioners?
+What are the fees for other practitioners?

 Dr Tony Liu, our visiting specialist paediatrician, charges a private fee to be paid at the time of the consultation and a Medicare rebate is available if eligible.